locnnil/workshop/docs/contributing.rst

    Doc[chore]: Align references

-PR descriptions should follow the PR template checklist that largely reiterates this section.
+PR descriptions should follow the PR template checklist, which largely reiterates this section.

 Reversibility